-MiraCosta College, Adjunct Faculty
+MiraCosta College, Associate Faculty

-Media Arts & Technology Department
+Media Arts & Technologies Department

 Berthold Akzidenz-Grotesk was Wolfgang Weingart’s preferred typeface when he started as a student at the Basel School of Design.
 Perhaps he chose the face to distinguish himself from his teacher, Emil Ruder, whose preference was for Univers.
 Perhaps he selected it because as an apprentice he had dropped a case of Berthold Akzidenz-Grotesk 6-point metal type, and the task of sorting it out, inspired one of his first typographic experiments.